pmndrs/uikit/docs/migration/from-koestlich.md

 # Migration Steps
 - Remove the index property from your UI elements.
 The order will be automatically managed.
 - Remove any ID and animation properties related to layout animations.
-- Update the material property to backgroundMaterialClass or materialClass as applicable.
+- Update the material property to panelMaterialClass or materialClass as applicable.
 - Replace Object components with Content components.
 Use \<Content>\<primitive object=\{...}>\<Content> to replicate the previous Object component's behavior.
 - Modify your font family declarations to the new format and adjust how you specify font weights in text components.
 - Rename lineHeightMultiplier to lineHeight and wrapper to wordBreak in your code to align with CSS naming.
+- Rname DefaultStyleProvider to DefaultProperties
 - Remove the depth property from all SVG components
 - Replace usages of the Box component with a Content component containing a Object3D with a BoxGeomtry.